-Nina B. Ries has extensive experience in business and real estate, both as a litigator and as a transactional attorney.
-She has litigated a variety of complex matters and countless cases involving breaches of a variety of contracts, partnership disputes, business torts, 17200 claims, real estate disputes, employment matters (including sexual harassment), class action defense and intellectual property (including trademark, trade secret and unfair competition) on behalf of entrepreneurs, small businesses and Fortune 500 companies.
-She credits her ability to anticipate the opposing party's arguments, strategy and actions to her experience both prosecuting and defending cases.
-Indeed, she is just as likely to sit at the defendant's table as she is at the plaintiff's.
+Nina B. Ries has extensive experience in business and real estate, in both litigation and on the transactional side, for clients ranging in size from entrepreneurs to Fortune 500 companies in a variety of sectors, including in manufacturing, technology, real estate, pharmacy, healthcare, start-ups, and in the service industry.
+Ms. Ries has litigated a variety of complex matters and countless cases involving breaches of a variety of contracts, real estate disputes, business torts, 17200 claims, partnership disputes, employment matters (including sexual harassment defense), and class action defense.
+She credits her ability to anticipate the opposing party's arguments, strategy, and actions to her experience both prosecuting and defending cases.
+Because she is just as likely to sit at the defendant's table as she is at the plaintiff's, she can better anticipate the other party's next steps.

 Intellectual Property Co-Counsel